simondlevy/MulticopterSim/README.md

 # About

 MultiSim is a simple multicopter flight simulator using Unreal Engine.
-It runs on Windows, using UDP sockets to communicate with flight-control programs written in various languages.
+It runs on Windows, using UDP sockets to communicate vehicle state and camera images with flight-control programs written in various languages.
+The use of sockets supports rapid prototyping of flight-control algorithms without having to recompile the simulator itself.

 # Prerequisites